Mixing, casting and advantages of GRC (GFRC)

 The fibres are added depending on the production process being used.
 The 2 common methods are:

-Premix The chopped strands are stirred into the morter mix until they are dispersed with no dry clumps visible.
+The chopped strands are simply stirred into the mortar mix until they are dispersed with no dry clumps visible usually 1-2min.

 MOULDS FOR GRC